geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 And that's like a fundamental deep difference that's never going to go away.
 And there's nothing less, like it's minimal.
 It's like, you know, proof from the book.
-So, yeah, no, I think the deletion of...
+So, yeah, no, I think the deletion of..
 The most important thing that we should be working on right now is the deletion of gradient, or the merge of that gradient stuff.
 I'm here to help with that.